arnaudrenaud/arnaudrenaud/README.md

 ### 🌱 Self-owned projects

+- [🔗 speccharts](https://github.com/arnaudrenaud/speccharts) — Based on test suites in your source code, generate diagrams that reveal your application specs
+- [🔗 form-to-email](https://www.form-to-email.com) — Receive an email every time your web form is submitted, serverless: no back end needed for your contact form or landing page, no script, no email API subscription
 - [🔗 Filmorama](https://www.filmorama.app) — Browse through hundreds of films currently in theaters in Paris, from the blockbusters to the hidden gems, bookmark your favorite ones and get notified when they are on screen
-- [🔗 form-to-email](https://www.form-to-email.com) — Receive an email every time your web form is submitted, serverless: no back end needed for your contact form or landing page, no script, no email API subscription
 - [🔗 arnaudrenaud.com](https://www.arnaudrenaud.com) — Portfolio and software engineering blog

 ### ⚙️ Technical stack